Tarrant County rental assistance.

 Arlington Urban Ministries - Provides emergency assistance to people living in Arlington Texas with rent, food, and antibiotics.
 Address is 701 Dugan Street, Arlington, Texas 76010, call (817)861-8585

-Broadway Baptist Center Fort Worth - Individuals who live in the designated service area of Tarrant County may qualify for emergency assistance with paying rent and utilities.
+Broadway Baptist Center Fort Worth - Individuals who live in the designated service area of Tarrant County (zip code 76104) may qualify for emergency assistance with paying rent and utilities.
 Location is 305 West Broadway Avenue, Fort Worth, Texas 76104, call (817)336-7464

 Tarrant County Housing Partnership Inc. – Can direct families to safe, affordable low income housing.
 Also learn about public aid such as section 8 vouchers.
 Address is 3204 Collinsworth Street Fort Worth, TX 76107-6528, (817) 924-5091